calang/legalogic/README.md

 ## Background
-While LLMs (Large Language Models) have become the to-go systems to query about general knowledge, they make mistakes, producing wrong answers, with some frequency.
+While LLMs (Large Language Models) have become the to-go systems to query about general knowledge, they make mistakes, producing wrong answers with some frequency.

 There are environments where precision in the answers is a must.

-As an alternative to producing the answer to a question, we may also refer to logic.
+As an alternative method to producing the answer to a question, we may also refer to logic.
 This is an approach that has become less popular, over time, due to the success of LLMs and also due to its typical labor